 Despite growing up a part of Boston’s strong youth orchestra culture, Leland has often sought out chamber music at various summer festivals over the years, having attended Yellowbarn, Ravinia's Steans Music Institute, and the Perlman Music Program’s Summer Music School and its Chamber Music Workshop.
 Through these festivals, Leland has had the chance to study with and occasionally perform alongside artists such as Ronald Leonard, Merry Peckham, Laurence Lesser, Joel Krosnick, Donald Weilerstein, Vivian Weilerstein, Roger Tapping, Miriam Fried, Paul Biss, Marcy Rosen, Ralph Kirshbaum, Frans Helmerson, Gary Hoffman, and Itzhak Perlman.

 Leland’s love for chamber music has also led him to be an Artist in Residence of New York Piano Society (NYPS), as well as a frequent performer on Swedish pianist Per Tengstrand’s concert series “Music on Park Ave” at Scandinavia House in NYC, and former Music Director of Opus 21, a student-run chamber music collective at Princeton.

 Leland was a long-time student of Ronald Lowry and Paul Katz before attending Princeton University, where he graduated with a degree in German Literature.
-He is currently pursuing a Master’s degree at The Juilliard School under the teaching of Minhye Clara Kim and Natasha Brofsky, and begins as an Artist Diploma candidate at the New England Conservatory in the Fall of 2022 with Laurence Lesser.
+He went on to complete an M.M. at The Juilliard School under the teaching of Minhye Clara Kim and Natasha Brofsky, and begins as an Artist Diploma candidate at the New England Conservatory in the Fall of 2022 with Laurence Lesser.
 Since the end of 2020, Leland plays on the ex-Peled, ex-Greenhouse Thomas Dodd from 1790.